Rsemane/Rsemane/README.md

 - 👯 I’m looking to collaborate on Azure Hands-On
 - 💬 Ask me about Azure / On-Prem Windows
 - 📫 How to reach me: linkedin.com/in/rabih-semaan
-- ⚡ Fun fact: 🧪 I use Azure Labs to test ideas before they become real-world chaos.
+- ⚡ Fun fact: 🔐 I sleep better knowing my NSGs and firewalls are locked down.